HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Experiments and Discussion

 \section{Experiments and Discussion}

-In this section, we present the details of configuration and trade-offs in training.
-To prove the superiority of the data- and physics-driven restoration architecture, we conduct a comprehensive ablation study corresponding to the proposed network structure and two hypotheses.
-The visualization results of backscattering and attenuation illustrate modeling and interpretability of the generator, indirectly confirming the advantage of the physical-neural hybrid restoration network.
-By comparing the restored results of a public dataset U45 and a nearshore turbid image dataset RUIE, we demonstrate that the proposed method presents better results in a variety of underwater image quality indicators.
-Especially, the subjective effect of our restored results is more prominent.
-Besides, we verify our enhancement performance based on several underwater vision-based application tests including keypoint extraction and matching.
+In this section, we first present training details.
+To verify the superiority of the physics- and data-driven restoration architecture, we conduct a comprehensive ablation study by removing one component at a time.
+The visualization comparison of backscatter estimation and depth estimation illustrates the modeling and interpretability of the generator, confirming the advantages of the hybrid physical-neural framework.
+A comparison of the restored results on three public datasets, U45, RUIE, and UIEB, demonstrates that the proposed method presents better results for a variety of underwater image quality metrics.
+In particular, our results are more visually faithful than compared methods.
+In addition, we verify the enhancement performance through several underwater vision-based application tests, including key point extraction and matching.